Humidity and wooden pendulums

 The tempo of a pendulum depends on its length.
 Shorter is faster.
-4 June My experimental pendulum → is a plain pine-wood lath (5 x 27mm) and about a metre long.
-The pendulum weight is a steel tube 34 x 27 x 250 mm.
-0.66kg.
-The tempo is regulated with an M3 (3mm) nut on a long threaded rod that positions the weight so the clock does one tick a second. |
+4 June My experimental pendulum is pine-wood: 5 x 27 x 1000 mm.
+The pendulum weight is a 30cm length of 1 inch cold water pipe, 0.66kg, with the galvanisation machined off.
+It is regulated with a nut on a long 3mm threaded rod that positions the weight so the clock does one tick a second. |

 14 June During the first week's run the 10cm wood block followed the humidity readings quite nicely and over-compensated, as expected.
 I cut the block down to 5cm - carefully saving the cut-off piece - and had readjusted the clock to DCF77 again by the morning of the 15th June.